 DobberHockey 2.0 was a php Nuke design that allowed for commenting.
 Once the current DobberHockey was launched with a forum, those commenters migrated to there.
 Hall-of-Famer Shoeless has been a leader in the forum, with both his advice and his courtesy.
 But he's not the only one.
-Over 225 (as of mid-2013) members have topped 1000 posts (and 14 with over 10,000 posts), all the while keeping the forum a helpful and friendly place to congregate.
-We could easily add 200 people to this HoF, but will instead try our very best to somehow narrow the list to four people per year.
+Over 264 (as of October, 2014) members have topped 1000 posts (and 19 with over 10,000 posts), all the while keeping the forum a helpful and friendly place to congregate.
+We could easily add 200 people to this HoF, but will instead try our very best to somehow narrow the list to three people per year.

 DobberHockey Hall of Fame